 - Jaw misalignment and imbalances in bite forces are associated with headaches, migraines, neck and shoulder pain and TMD.

-A: Both Dr. Storie and Dr. Sturgill are Certified Specialists in Orthodontics meaning they completed dental school as well as an orthodontic residency program to learn how to perfect patients’ smiles.
+A: Dr. Sturgill is a Certified Specialists in Orthodontics, meaning he completed dental school, as well as an orthodontic residency program to learn how to perfect patients’ smiles.

 Dr. Sturgill attended dental school at Arizona School of Dentistry and Oral Health where he finished a dual degree program for Doctor of Dental Medicine (DMD) and Master of Public Health (MPH) degrees.
 He then went on for postgraduate training at an Orthodontic and Dentofacial Orthopedics Program.
 He graduated with a specialty certificate in orthodontics and a doctorate in health education (DHed).
 He topped off his training by serving as chief resident for his program and completing rotations at St. Joseph’s Hospital and Medical Center – Barrow Neurological Institute Cleft and Craniofacial Center.